jorge-mells/jorge-mells/README.md

 - 👋 Hi, I’m @jorge-mells
-- 👀 I’m interested in maths and code
+- 👀 I’m interested in maths and programming
-- 🌱 I’m currently learning OCaml and Python
+- 🌱 I’m currently learning ocaml and python(I'm not really doing a single thing right now)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing yet
-- 📫 How to reach me ...
+- 📫 How to reach me jorgemelloes@gmail.com

 <!---
 jorge-mells/jorge-mells is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.